jamespatten719/ML-map/README.md

 # ML-map

-Geo map showing house prices from a training set as well as predicted prices
+This project aims to visualise predicted house price outputs from a linear regression model on a map.
+Follow progress here: